Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

-The asymmetry of the frequency PD and dynamic behaviour of the system can be improved further if wind is also providing AGC functionality.
-This is shown in Table \ref{tab:results} where we can see that $\sigma_{f}$, $\Delta \sigma_{f}$ and minutes outside the 100 mHz range are improved significantly with the inclusion of wind farms in AGC.
+\underline{\textit{Scenario 12}}: The asymmetry of the FPD and dynamic behaviour of the system can be improved if wind is also providing AGC functionality (but with APC Off).
+This is shown in Table \ref{tab:results} where we can see that $\sigma_{f}$, $\Delta \sigma_{f}$ and minutes outside the $\pm$100 mHz range are improved significantly with the inclusion of wind farms in AGC.